-With sciatica, you can feel pain along any part of the nerve, but it most often causes you to feel a pain that starts at your lower spine and then travels through your buttocks and into your leg.
-Pain severity varies and may be mild to severe.
-You may also experience a burning, tingling, or an electric shock-like sensation.
+With sciatica, you can feel pain along any part of the sciatic nerve, but it most often causes you to feel a pain that starts at your lower spine and then travels through your buttocks and into your leg.
+Sciatic nerve pain severity varies and may be mild to severe.
+You may also experience muscle weakness and a burning sensation, tingling, or electric shock-like sensation.

-While you can treat mild symptoms of sciatica at home with over-the-counter pain medications and rest, if your sciatica fails to improve after a week and it’s affecting your ability to do your everyday tasks, call the pain specialists at Metro Denver Pain Management for an evaluation and treatment plan.
+While you can treat mild symptoms of sciatica at home with over-the-counter pain medications and rest, if your sciatic pain fails to improve after a week and it’s affecting your ability to do your everyday tasks, call the pain specialists at Metro Denver Pain Management (MD Pain) for an evaluation to get your sciatica diagnosed and for a sciatica treatment plan.

-Your pain specialist at Metro Denver Pain Management creates an individualized treatment based on your symptoms and health history.
+Your pain specialist at Metro Denver Pain Management (MD Pain) creates an individualized sciatica treatment based on your symptoms and health history.

 - Muscle relaxants

 - Anti-seizure medication